 One of the primary reasons why teething babies cry is because they are experiencing a state of hyperthermia – excess heat in their body.
 Usually babies who experience hyperthermia do not survive and it usually manifests itself between 6 months old and 2 years of age.
 Some babies who experience this condition will have a hard time sleeping at night, will cry for no apparent reason and will be unable to feed themselves properly.
 However, babies who are teething may start to show other signs that may concern parents such as a prolonged crying episode or eating only small amount of food.

-If the baby seems to be in pain and refuses to eat or drink, parents should consider giving them over the counter-pressure analgesics such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
+Nevertheless, if the baby seems to be in pain and refuses to eat or drink, parents should consider giving them over the counter-pressure analgesics such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
 While these analgesics will not likely provide any relief to the teething babies, they can be administered in case there is swelling or redness around the mouth area.
 These products can also be used to treat gingivitis.

 Over the counter medicines for teething babies may not be the best treatment option available for your little one.
 For one, most of these medications are intended for adults.
 Secondly, it is important to realize that even over the counter-antidepressants can cause significant side effects if given to your baby in high doses.
 Also, if you notice that your child is having difficulty sleeping or that their gums are very sensitive, it is always a good idea to seek the advice of a medical professional such as a pediatrician or dentist.